Asymptotic Spectral Efficiency of the Uplink in Spatially Distributed Wireless Networks With Multi-Antenna Base Stations: Main Results

+If the minimum distance between base stations $d \leq \frac{3}{\sqrt{3}} \left(\frac{G_tP_{M}}{p_t}\right)^{\frac{1}{\alpha}}$, the cells are small enough that all wireless nodes have sufficient transmit power to meet the target received power $p_t$ at their base-stations.
+We call this the sufficient-power case in which the asymptotic spectral efficiency takes a simple form which is independent of whether $r_1$ is fixed or random due to the power control.
+Substituting the power control equation \eqref{Eqn:PowerControlHex} into \eqref{Eqn:AsymptoticSpecEff}

+which is a function of the second moment of the distance between a random wireless node and its closest base station $E[r_{ti}^2]$, wireless-node density $\rho_w$, number of antennas $N$ and path-loss exponent. $E[r_{ti}^2]$ can be found using the following lemma that statistically characterizes the distance between a random wireless node and its closest base station.

-\begin{lemma} The PDF $f_X(x)$, Cumulative-Distribution-Function (CDF) $F_X(x)$, and $k$-th moment of the link length $x$ between a randomly located wireless node and its closest base station in a hexagonal-cellular system with minimum base station separation $d$ are the following:
+\begin{lemma} The PDF $f_X(x)$, CDF $F_X(x)$, and $k$-th moment of the link length $x$ between a randomly located wireless node and its closest base station in a hexagonal-cellular system with minimum base-station separation $d$ are the following:

-\end{lemma} \begin{proof} Consider Fig. \ref{Fig:HexGrid} which illustrates a portion of a wireless network with hexagonal cells.
-Each wireless node in the network falls on some random point in an equilateral triangle formed by the three base stations closest to it, and forms a link with the base station at the closest vertex of that triangle as illustrated in Fig. \ref{Fig:HexGrid}.
+\begin{proof} Consider Figure \ref{Fig:HexGrid} which illustrates a portion of a wireless network with hexagonal cells.
+Each wireless node in the network falls on some random point in an equilateral triangle formed by the three base stations closest to it, and forms a link with the base station at the closest vertex of that triangle as illustrated in Figure \ref{Fig:HexGrid}.
 Thus, the link-lengths are statistically equivalent to the distance between a randomly selected point in an equilateral triangle to the closest vertex of that triangle.
 The CDF, PDF and k-th moments of the distance between a random point in an equilateral triangle to the closest vertex are known \cite{Mathai}, and are precisely the formulae in Lemma \ref{Lemma:HexLinkLengthLemma}.
-Note that the PDF of link-lengths associated with a single hexagonal cell which equals \eqref{Eqn:HexDistanceDensity}, has been given without proof before in \cite{HexDistanceRef}. \end{proof}
+Note that the PDF of link-lengths associated with a hexagonal cell which equals \eqref{Eqn:HexDistanceDensity}, has been given without proof before in \cite{HexDistanceRef}. \end{proof} \end{lemma}